Chizz98/LettuceSee/README.md

 ![Alt text](/readme_images/bg_mask1.png "Background mask")

-Following this, the function canny_central_ob is used to remove non_plant objects from the mask.
+The initial segmentation looks decent, however there is still some background noise, as well as other plants intruding from the side.
+The function canny_central_ob is used to remove objects not attached to the central object, as well as connected objects with very different coloration.
 ```python
 bg_mask = segment.canny_central_ob(image=image, mask=bg_mask, sigma=2.5)
 ```